Physical Spirituality

 There would be gaps in our comprehension if our brains were to switch from one mode of sentience to the other, for they would be blind to serial meaning not in their current mode.
 Our brains need operate sentiences in both modes simultaneously to ensure an inclusive comprehension.
 I see us running two sentiences concurrently, an architective sentience and a connective sentience, rather than only one.

-Connective and Architective Experience
+Connective and Architective Sentience

-Our connective sentience memorizes flowing movements while our architective sentience memorizes snapshots - images, symbols and representations - and sequences or arrangements thereof.
-Each sentience can only access memories of its own mode.
+Each sentience memorizes experiences of its own mode only.
+Our connective sentience memorizes flowing movements and sensations while our architective sentience memorizes snapshots - configurations, images, symbols and representations - and sequences or arrangements of these.
+Each sentience can access memories of either mode but can comprehend serial meanings that are in its own mode only.

-Our architective sentience reaches or fails to reach objectives while our connective sentience journeys through landscapes of greater or lesser profundity.
-From a connective point of view, life is an ongoing and varying participation in profundity rather than a search for perfection.
-For my connective sentience it is the passing sensations along the way, for my architective sentience it is the stations and destinations that count.
+Our connective sentience responds to all relevant stimuli while our architective sentience tends to be focused, usually on the item of greatest urgency or strength.
+Our architective sentience reaches or fails to reach objectives while our connective sentience journeys through landscapes of greater or lesser value.
+From a connective point of view, life is an ongoing and varying participation in the world rather than a search for perfection.
+For a connective sentience it is the passing sensations along the way, for an architective sentience it is the stations and destinations that count.

 Modes of Consciousness